NandiniMehta0603/Leetcode/README.md

 ### Heuristic 10:
 If the problem is related to a **LinkedList** and we can't use extra space, then use the **Fast and Slow Pointer** approach.

+##Observations:

+Sometimes we take nums[i+1]-nums[i]...this might give runtime error due to overflow, example explains:

+int a = 2147483647;   // Maximum value for an int int b = -2147483647;  // Minimum value for an int

+// This subtraction will result in an overflow int result = b - a;   // Overflow occurs

+// Casting to long to prevent overflow long resultLong = (long)b - (long)a;  // No overflow